tari-labs/tari-university/layer2scaling/scriptless-scripts/PITCHME.md

 t=s-s'
 $$

-The above is very general however, by attaching auxiliary proofs to one can derive an adaptor signature that will let one translate correct movement of the auxiliary protocol into a valid signature.
+By attaching auxiliary proofs one can derive an adaptor signature to translate correct movement of the auxiliary protocol into a valid signature.

 ---